typelevel/sbt-tpolecat/README.md

 To understand more about the Scala optimizer read [The Scala 2.12 / 2.13 Inliner and Optimizer](https://docs.scala-lang.org/overviews/compiler-options/optimizer.html).

 You can customise the environment variable that is used to enable this mode by modifying the `ThisBuild / tpolecatReleaseModeEnvVar` key.
-Default: `"SBT_TPOLECAT_RELEASE`.
+Default: `"SBT_TPOLECAT_RELEASE"`.

 ### Caveat